VCityTeam/UD-SV/Doc/WorkingWithLyonOpenData/Readme.md

 Accross years the CityGML changed and different vintages use different file formats.
 A single algorithm trying to establish comparisons across vintages require to know about all searche formats.

 **Possible improvement of the data**: rewrite previous vintages with the "current" CityGML file format (?).

 ### Changes in the file spliting

- - PB: changes in the logic used to separate BATI from BATI_REMARQUABLE across vintages: the remarquble buildings are not the same in 2019, 2012 and 2015.
-Solution: if a separation is needed, keep the same criteria (and provide it).
-Otherwise place this information inside the CiotyGML file (use Generic Attribute)
+The so called remarkable buildings (or landmark builds) are not the same across the 2019, 2012 and 2015 vintages.
+Hence the buildings encountered in the respective `BATI` and `BATI_REMARQUABLE` files do change across the vintages.
+A drawback is here that one cannot make a `BATI` to `BATI` (or `BATI_REMARQUABLE` to `BATI_REMARQUABLE`) comparison across vintages.

+**Possible improvement of the data**: when a file separation criteria is needed (be it burough or special types of buildings), then provide such criteria and keep them across vintages.

 ## Open questions
  * Would there be some technical means to provide some evaluation of the